fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 MinPedalCost | 1.000000 | Pedaling Stamina cost (pressure 0)
 MinPerfectBlockSlot01 | 0.300000 | the smallest Perfect Block slot for the lowest level
-MinPerkPoints | 5.000000 | no leftovers if the number of perk points would be <= than this MinPossibleSleepTime | 1.001000 | player will reject to lie into bed when he will not be able to sleep at least this long (due to bleeding/hunger/etc, in hours)
+MinPerkPoints | 5.000000 | no leftovers if the number of perk points would be <= than this MinPossibleSleepTime | 1.001000 | player will reject to lie into bed when he will not be able to sleep at least this long (due to bleeding/hunger/etc in hours)
-MinRelativeStaminaMax | 0.300000 | Short-term stamina maximum relative to long-term maximum MinStatToAttackMult | 0.500000 | Minimal relative attack multiplier for a low stat MinStatToAttackStaminaCostMult | 0.800000 | Minimum Stamina cost multiplier for a high stat MinStealthHitSoundMultiplier | 0.100000 | Intensity multiplier for minimum Stealth level
+MinRelativeStaminaMax | 0.300000 | Short-term Stamina maximum relative to long-term maximum MinStatToAttackMult | 0.500000 | Minimal relative attack multiplier for a low stat MinStatToAttackStaminaCostMult | 0.800000 | Minimum Stamina cost multiplier for a high stat MinStealthHitSoundMultiplier | 0.100000 | Intensity multiplier for minimum Stealth level